sean7512/PilotAce/README.md

 If you spot any issues or have improvements, please submit a pull request.

-Note: This has been updated to work in the current Xcode 7 Beta
+Note: This requires Xcode 7.0+